- [Tip 1]: The 5-Step Value Ladder You Can Base Your Business On

 VideoFruit seems to base their traffic game mainly on free traffic (SimilarWeb).

-So how does their lead magnets look like?
+So how does VideoFruit’s lead magnet look like?

-They write awesome & actionable blog posts to attract people from Google, Referrals & Social Media.
+They write awesome & actionable blog posts to attract people from Google.

 With exact 8,000 words & 99 comments, countless of screenshots & awesome takeaways, this article seems to perform well.

-If I search on google “how to launch an online course” (which is one of their main customer avatars), I can find their article on page 1.
+If I search on google for “how to launch an online course” (which is one of their main customer avatars), I can find this article on page 1.

-Here are some traffic stats I pulled from SemRush.
+These are their traffic stats I pulled from SemRush.

 Not too bad.